-- 2.6.
+- 2.7.
 The Board will continually assess the independence of the directors appointed to the Board, the interests they have disclosed and such other factors as the Board determines are appropriate to take into account.
-In making this determination, the Board is seeking to assess whether directors are: - 2.6.1. independent of management; - 2.6.2. free of any business or other relationship that could materially interfere, or be perceived to materially interfere, with their unfettered and independent judgement; and - capable of making decisions without bias and which are in the best interests of all members. - 2.7.
-Factors to be considered when determining whether a non-executive director is to be regarded as an independent director include whether that director: - 2.7.1. is a substantial shareholder of Qube or an officer of, or otherwise associated directly with, a substantial shareholder of Qube; - 2.7.2. within the last three years has been employed in an executive capacity by any member of the Qube Group: - 2.7.3. within the last three years has been a partner or a senior management executive with audit responsibilities of a firm which has acted in the capacity of statutory auditor of any member of Qube; - 2.7.4. within the last three years has been a principal of a material professional adviser or a material professional consultant to any member of the Qube Group, or an employee materially associated with the service provided for this purpose a material professional adviser/consultant is an adviser whose billings to Qube exceed 5% of the total revenues of the adviser/consultant;
+In making this determination, the Board is seeking to assess whether directors are: - a. independent of management; - b. free of any business or other relationship that could materially interfere, or be perceived to materially interfere, with their unfettered and independent judgement; and - c. capable of making decisions without bias and which are in the best interests of all members. - 2.8.
+The criteria utilised by the Board in its assessment of independence and the criteria against which it determines materiality were based on consideration of the Principles, in particular the factors relevant to assessing independence as set out in Recommendation 2.3, materiality guidelines applied in accordance with Australian Accounting Standards and independent professional advice as may be sought by the Board. - 2.9.
+Factors to be considered when determining whether a non-executive director is to be regarded as an independent director include whether that director: - a. is a substantial shareholder of Qube or an officer of, or otherwise associated directly with, a substantial shareholder of Qube; - b. within the last three years has been employed in an executive capacity by any member of the Qube Group; - c. within the last three years has been a partner or a senior management executive with audit responsibilities of a firm which has acted in the capacity of statutory auditor of any member of Qube: - d. within the last three years has been a principal of a material professional adviser or a material professional consultant to any member of the Qube Group, or an employee materially associated with the service provided - for this purpose a material professional adviser/consultant is an adviser whose billings to Qube exceed 5% of the total revenues of the adviser/consultant; - e. is a material supplier to, or material customer of, any member of the Qube Group, or an officer of or otherwise associated directly or indirectly with a material supplier or customer for this purpose a material supplier to Qube means a supplier whose revenues from Qube exceed 5% of the supplier's total revenues and a material customer is a customer whose payments to Qube exceed 5% of the customer's operating costs; - f. has a material contractual relationship with any member of Qube other than as a director; or - g. has any interest or business or other relationship which could materially interfere with the director's ability to act in the best interests of Qube and independently of management. - 2.10.
+These above are only factors to be considered and are not determinative of whether a director is to be regarded as independent. - 2.11.
+The Board has made the following determinations: - a.
+Mr Allan Davies is an independent director; - b.
+Mr Chris Corrigan was an independent director to the date of his resignation;

-- 2.7.5. is a material supplier to, or material customer of, any member of the Qube Group, or an officer of or otherwise associated directly or indirectly with a material supplier or customer for this purpose a material supplier to Qube means a supplier whose revenues from Qube exceed 5% of the supplier's total revenues and a material customer is a customer whose payments to Qube exceed 5% of the customer's operating costs; - 2.7.6. has a material contractual relationship with any member of Qube other than as a director; or - 2.7.7. has any interest or business or other relationship which could materially interfere with the director's ability to act in the best interests of Qube and independently of management. - 2.8.
-These are only factors to be considered and are not determinative of whether a director is to be regarded as independent. - 2.9.
-The Board has made the following determinations: - 2.9.1.
-Mr Chris Corrigan is an independent director. - 2.9.2.
-Mr Sam Kaplan is an independent director. - 2.9.3.
-Mr Ross Burney is not independent as he is associated with Taverners Group, a substantial shareholder of Qube. - 2.9.4.
-Mr Allan Davies is an independent director. - 2.9.5.
-Mr Peter Dexter is an independent director as the Wilhelmsen Group companies with which he is associated is no longer a substantial shareholder of Qube. - 2.9.6.
+- c.
+Mr Sam Kaplan is an independent director; - d.
+Mr Ross Burney is an independent director as the Taverners Group with which he is associated is no longer a substantial shareholder of Qube; - e.
+Mr Peter Dexter is an independent director as the Wilhelmsen Group with which he is associated is no longer a substantial shareholder of Qube; and - f.
 Mr Alan Miles is an independent director.